Queen Nzinga: Who Was She?

 In 1625, however, her army was defeated, and she fled to the mountains.

-here she made an alliance with the Dutch, who wanted to weaken Portuguese control in Africa, to enter into the lucrative slave trade themselves.
+It was then that she made an alliance with the Dutch, who wanted to weaken Portuguese control in Africa, to enter into the lucrative slave trade themselves.

 The battles were long and hard, and her sister, who had been serving as a spy and mediator between Nzinga in the mountains and the going-on in the kingdom, was killed during battles.